Gluten-Free Lasagne

 - Heat the olive oil for a couple of minutes in a large wide bottomed saucepan.

-- Add in the onion, celery and carrots and fry on a medium heat until the onions are translucent.
+- Add in the onion, celery and carrots and fry on a medium heat for about 10 minutes until the onions are translucent.

-- Add the beef mince, chicken livers, the crushed garlic, salt and pepper.
+- Add the beef mince, pork mince and the crushed garlic.
 Fry together until the mince has browned.

 - Pour in the red wine and stir together until the red wine begins to bubble.

-- Add the tomato puree, thyme and bay leaves.
+- Add the tomato puree, thyme, bay leaves and salt and pepper.
 Stir in the passata and bring to a gentle boil.

-- Turn the heat down and simmer with a lid on for 30 minutes whilst you prepare the cheese sauce.
+- Turn the heat down and simmer with the lid on for 30 minutes whilst you prepare the bechamel sauce.

 Blanching the Pasta

-- Fill saucepan, wide enough to fit a lasagna sheet, up to a third with water and a pinch of salt.
+- Fill a saucepan, wide enough to fit a lasagna sheet, with an inch or two of water and a pinch of salt.

 - Once the water is boiling place in one lasagna sheet with a pair of tongs.
 Boil the pasta for 1 minute then remove with the tongs and place on the baking parchment to rest whilst you blanch the remaining sheets.